An inverse problem for a class of canonical systems and its applications to self-reciprocal polynomials: Proofs of Theorems , and

-We use the theory of de Branges spaces to prove Theorem \ref{thm_02}.
-De Branges spaces are a kind of reproducing kernel Hilbert spaces consisting of entire functions.
-See \cite{deBranges68, Dym70, Lagarias06, Remling02} for details.
-Firstly, we prepare two propositions according to \cite{Dym70}. \begin{proposition} Let $\gamma(a)$ be of \eqref{0423_6} and Let $1 \leq a_1< a_0 \leq q^g$. \begin{enumerate} \item Assume that $\gamma(a)\not=0$ and $|\gamma(a)|< \infty$ for every $ 1 \leq a \leq a_0$.
-Then there exists a $2 \times 2$ matrix valued function $M(a_1,a_0;z)$ such that all entries are entire functions of $z$, satisfies
+We use the theory of de Branges spaces together with the theory of canonical systems to prove Theorems \ref{thm_02}, \ref{thm_02_1}, and \ref{thm_02_2}.
+De Branges spaces are a kind of reproducing kernel Hilbert spaces consisting of entire functions; see \cite{deBranges68, Dym70, Lagarias06, Remling02} for details.
+Firstly, we review two propositions from these theories as a preparation to the proofs of Theorems \ref{thm_02}, \ref{thm_02_1} and \ref{thm_02_2}.
+Note that their proofs presented below are the almost same as the argument in the literature on canonical systems and de Branges spaces; see, for example, the proof of equation (2.4) and Lemma 2.1, and Step 1 of the proof of Theorem 5.1 in \cite{Dym70}.
+However, we purposely give their detailed proofs to confirm that the positive semidefiniteness of the Hamiltonian, which is usually assumed in the theory of canonical systems, is not necessary for their proofs. \begin{proposition} Let $\gamma(a)$ be as in \eqref{0423_6}, and let $1 \leq a_1< a_0 \leq q^g$. \begin{enumerate} \item Assume that $\gamma(a)\not=0$ and $|\gamma(a)|< \infty$ for every $ 1 \leq a \leq a_0$.
+Then there exists a $2 \times 2$ matrix-valued function $M(a_1,a_0;z)$ such that all entries are entire functions of $z$ and that satisfies